fedwiki/wiki-server/ReadMe.md

 For convenience the url will also be read from MONGO_URI, MONGOLAB_URI, or MONGOHQ_URL.
 This smooths the Heroku deployment process somewhat.

 The mongodb datastore allows for a graceful upgrade path.
-If a page is not found in redis the flatfile datastore will be consulted.
+If a page is not found in mongodb the flatfile datastore will be consulted.

 ##### redis